John Dayal

 John Dayal (born 2 October 1948) is an Indian human rights and Christian political activist.
-He is a member of the National Integration Council (NIC) of India, Secretary-General of the All India Christian Council and a past president of the All India Catholic Union.
+He is a member of the National Integration Council (NIC) of India, Former Secretary-General of the All India Christian Council and a past president of the All India Catholic Union.
 He has been outspoken in opposition to communal polarisation, bigotry and the spread of hatred between religious communities.

 Biography

 John Dayal was born in New Delhi to Christian parents from South India.

 He studied physics at St. Stephen's College, Delhi before deciding to become a journalist.

 He served as war correspondent or foreign correspondent in the Middle East, North Africa, South Asia and Europe.

 He became editor and CEO of the Delhi Mid Day, a small afternoon newspaper, and treasurer of the Editors' Guild of India.

 In June 1998, Dayal was one of the signatories of a statement by a group of journalists calling on India to return to the global nuclear disarmament agenda.

 He continues to provide commentary and analysis in print and on national TV and radio.

 Dayal has headed the governing boards of several colleges of Delhi University, and has taught as a visiting teacher at several universities in north India.

 John Dayal became an activist in the early 1970s.
 In this role he has worked on such issues as displacement of tribal people, opposition to nuclear weapons, forced disappearances and impunity.

 During more than forty years he has investigated a great many cases of human rights abuse aimed at minority group of Christians.

 Dayal was one of the founders of the ecumenical All India Christian Council (AICC) and the United Christian Forum for Human Rights.

 Dayal was National Secretary for Public affairs of the All India Catholic Union (AICU) during the presidency of Norbert D'Souza (1996–2000).

 In 2000 he was elected vice-president of the AICU and on 20 September 2004 he was elected AICU president, succeeding Dr Maria Emelia Menezes.

 He held that position until 2008 when he was succeeded by Remy Denis.

 In March 2005, Dayal was a member of a delegation led by Vincent Conçessao that presented a memorandum on minorities to the prime minister.
 The delegation was assured that the government would issue a White Paper on minority communities.

 Dayal has been appointed to many fact finding committees and tribunals.

 In December 2007, he was one of a five-member Fact Finding Team that went Phulbani area of Kandhamal district in Orissa to investigate recent violence against Christians.

 According to his account, he was forcibly expelled by the police.

 In September 2008, Dayal won the Maanav Adhikaar Paaritaushik (Human Dignity Award) in memory of Professor M. M. Guptara.

 In 2010, Dayal was again nominated as a member of the National Integration Council.

-As of March 2012, Dayal was secretary general of the All India Christian Council, founded in 1999.
+As of March 2012, Dayal was secretary general of the All India Christian Council, founded in 1999 In 2014 he resigned as Secretary General when the Modi Government came to power.

 Dayal is married and has a son and a daughter.